Economic consequences of the Russo-Ukrainian war (2022–present): Commodities

 Russia is the world's largest exporter of grains, natural gas, and fertilisers, and among the world's largest suppliers of crude oil and metals, including palladium, platinum, gold, cobalt, nickel, and aluminium.
 The invasion threatened the energy supply from Russia to Europe, with natural gas prices in Europe reaching an all-time high of $3,700 per thousand cubic meters on 7 March at ICE Futures, and Brent oil prices rising above $130 a barrel for the first time since 2008.
 This caused European countries to seek to diversify their energy supply routes.
 On 7 March, German chancellor Olaf Scholz and other European leaders pushed back against the call by the US and Ukraine to ban imports of Russian gas and oil because "Europe's supply of energy for heat generation, mobility, power supply and industry cannot be secured in any other way".
 However, the EU indicated that it would cut its gas dependency on Russia by two-thirds in 2022.

-At the time of the invasion, Ukraine was the fourth-largest exporter of corn and wheat, and the world's largest exporter of sunflower oil, with Russia and Ukraine together responsible for 29% of the world's wheat exports and 75% of world sunflower oil exports.
+At the time of the invasion, Ukraine was the fourth-largest exporter of corn and wheat, and the world's largest exporter of sunflower oil, with Russia and Ukraine together responsible for 29% of the world's wheat exports and 75% of world sunflower oil exports, roughly 12% of globally traded calories in 2021.
 On 25 February, the benchmark Chicago Board of Trade March wheat futures contracts reached their highest price since 2012, with the prices of corn and soybean also spiking.
 The head of the World Food Programme, David Beasley, warned in March that the war in Ukraine could take the global food crisis to "levels beyond anything we've seen before".
 A potential disruption to global wheat supplies could exacerbate the ongoing hunger crisis in Yemen, Afghanistan and East Africa.
+The war, amplified by multiple extreme weather events, marked a second major global shock to food markets, disrupting trade routes, amplifying uncertainty, and reinforcing inflationary pressures set in motion by the COVID 19 pandemic.
+Hostilities in the Black Sea region, along with additional disruptions in the Red Sea, curtailed exports of grains and fertilizers, particularly affecting low income countries and middle-income countries reliant on global cereal markets.

 The supply of neon, needed for chip manufacture and lasers, was also severely constrained by the conflict.
 Ukraine produces about 70% of the global neon supply, and 90% of the semiconductor-grade neon used in the United States.
 The two largest suppliers in Ukraine, which together account for half of global neon production, were shuttered after the conflict broke out.
 The supply of krypton and xenon, of which Ukraine is also a major exporter, was affected as well.
 On 31 March, in apparent retaliation against Western economic sanctions, Putin announced that Russia would stop supplying gas to Europe that was not paid for in rubles.